superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 ### 4. Embedding Images with Multimodal Vision Transformers

-In this scenario, we delve into models based on [Contrastive Language-Image Pretraining](https://arxiv.org/pdf/2103.00020.pdf) (CLIP).
-CLIP models are unique for their multimodal approach, featuring separate but jointly trained Text and Image encoders.
-This joint training fosters a multimodal space where semantically similar concepts, regardless of being text or image, are positioned closer together in the embedding space.
+In experiment 4, we look at the performance of models based on [Contrastive Language-Image Pretraining](https://arxiv.org/pdf/2103.00020.pdf) (CLIP).
+CLIP models employs separate but jointly trained Text and Image encoders, to create a multimodal embedding space, where semantically similar concepts - regardless of whether they are text or image - are positioned closer together.

 ![](assets/use_cases/retrieval_from_image_and_text/clip.png)
 [CLIP's high level architecture from the paper Learning Transferable Visual Models From Natural Language Supervision.](https://arxiv.org/pdf/2103.00020.pdf)

-The structure depicted in the image illustrates that the encoders are versatile and adaptable to various model architectures for embedding text or image data.
-For our experiment, we utilize pretrained models from the [OpenClip leaderboard](https://github.com/mlfoundations/open_clip/blob/main/docs/openclip_results.csv) and apply the Image Encoder to embed the images, followed by an evaluation of the outcomes.
+The image above illustrates that the encoders are versatile and adaptable to various model architectures for embedding text or image data.
+In our experiment, we use pretrained models from the [OpenClip leaderboard](https://github.com/mlfoundations/open_clip/blob/main/docs/openclip_results.csv), and apply the Image Encoder to embed the images.
+Then we evaluate the outcomes.

 ![](assets/use_cases/retrieval_from_image_and_text/table_multimodal_vit_embed_image.png)

-The performance of the tested models remained consistent across both datasets.
-ViT-based models outperformed the [ResNet50](https://arxiv.org/abs/1512.03385)-based model on COCO, while on the Open Images V7 dataset, the difference was not as significant, despite ViT models having more than 4 times as many parameters.
-Additionally, we present results from BLIP, which utilizes a ViT model for image encoding.
+The performance of the tested models remained consistent (...@mor consistent with what?) across both datasets.
+ViT-based models outperformed the [ResNet50](https://arxiv.org/abs/1512.03385)-based model on COCO.
+On the Open Images V7 dataset, the difference between ViT and ResNet50 was less significant, despite ViT models having more than 4 times as many parameters.
+We also present results (below) from BLIP, which encodes images using a ViT model.

 ![](assets/use_cases/retrieval_from_image_and_text/table_multimodal_vit_embed_image_blip.png)